oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 Formally, information is the unexpected data, or entropy, contained in a document.
-When information is serialized for transmission in a canonical format, the additional data used for purposes such as text conversion, delimiting, and framing contains no information because it is known *a priori*.
-If the serialization is non-canonical, any additional entropy introduced during serialization (e.g., whitespace, leading zeroes, field reordering, case-insensitive capitalization) is discarded on deserialization.
+When information is serialized for transmission in a canonical format, the additional data used for purposes such as text conversion, delimiting, and framing contains no information because it is known *a priori* by the sender(s) and receiver(s).
+If the serialization is non-canonical, any additional entropy introduced during serialization
+(e.g., whitespace, leading zeroes, field reordering, case-insensitive capitalization) is discarded on deserialization.